donzgold/JustMC_compilator/documentation/en_US/actions/entity.md

 **Name:** Set Sleep Animation\
 **Type:** Action without value\
-**Description:** Sets an entity's sleep animation.
+**Description:** Sets an entity\'s sleep animation.
 It is best to use this action in a loop.
 **Work_with:**\
 &nbsp;&nbsp;Foxes